 With these pouches, you just squeeze them into a bowl and serve.
 You’re not supposed to boil or put it in the microwave, and you should use it up within 24 hours of opening it, or throw it out (because there are no preservatives.)

 What I really like about these pouches is that they’re super convenient if you’re on the go.
 You can just throw one in your diaper bag and not worry about it shattering in the bag, unlike glass jars of baby food.
 And being able to squirt it out onto a spoon, without even needing a bowl, is awesome.

-There is some controversy on parenting forums about the product being labelled as “made in China.”
+There is some controversy on parenting forums about the product being labeled as “made in China.”
 However, this does not refer to any of the ingredients!
 It’s simply referring to the packaging, and in reality, 95% of food packaging is made in China.